Meet Our Therapy Team

 Glenn traveled halfway around to world to make Juneau his home.
 Glenn graduated in 2008 from the University of Antwerp and has lived and worked as a physical therapist in Belgium, Switzerland, Iceland, Fairbanks and most recently joined the Juneau Bone and Joint team as the lead physical therapist.
 He likes to incorporate manual therapy techniques, trigger point dry-needling and functional movement training in his treatments.
 In his spare time Glenn likes to stay active by playing tennis, downhill skiing and CrossFit training.
-He also loves to travel, try out all kinds of food and spend time with friends, family and his dog Woodrow.
+He also loves to travel, trying out all kinds of food and spending time with friends, family and his dog Woodrow.

 Daniel Witkowski DPT

 Dan earned his B.S. in Kinesiology from University of Maryland College Park in 2010 and then went on to earn his Doctorate in Physical Therapy from University of Maryland Eastern Shore in 2014.
 He started his career in outpatient orthopedics and managed the concussion and dizziness/vertigo caseload at a busy 11 clinician location.
 With a sense for adventure Dan started traveling in 2016 and has practiced in many states, including Hawaii and Alaska; as well as various settings from the Emergency Room to Hospital Acute Care to Short term rehab.
 Dan’s true passion however lies in the Outpatient clinic with a hands-on approach.
 When not in the clinic you will probably find Dan with his wife Stephanie, hiking, fishing, or at a local brewery waiting in line at the food truck.